-To begin your exit counseling session for Federal Stafford and GradPLUS Loans,* click HERE, sign in, select "Complete Counseling."
+To begin your exit counseling session for Federal Stafford and/or GradPLUS Loans,* click HERE, sign in, select "Complete Counseling."
 The process will take approximately 20 to 30 minutes.
 Please note that you must complete the entire session once you begin.
 If you close your browser before receiving confirmation of successful completion of the session and then return later, you will need to start over from the beginning.
 Once you have successfully completed the session, your "To Do List" in CAESAR will be updated to “Completed!” within 5 business days.

 Group exit sessions for graduating students are scheduled at certain times of the year to provide an opportunity for further questions.
 Students will be notified of the dates/locations by email.
 Individual counseling is also available upon request.
 Contact Student Financial Services to make an appointment.
 We recommend that students complete the online exit counseling before attending a group or individual session.

 *Online exit counseling is not yet available for Federal Perkins Loans.
 Students with Perkins loans will receive an exit packet from the NU Student Loan Office as completion of the exit counseling requirement for this loan.
-The exit packets will be distributed at the group exit counseling sessions or (for students who do not attend a group session) through the mail.
+The exit packets will be distributed at the group exit counseling sessions or (for students who cannot attend a group session) through the mail.

 Why Exit Counseling?

 By federal regulation, any student with an outstanding federal student loan balance is required to complete exit counseling when:

 - withdrawing from the university (even if you plan to transfer to another school)

 - dropping below half-time student status (even if you plan to continue attending NU)